Celia-LiZENG/Fitbod_Challenge_CeliaZeng/README.md

   🔥 Application: Product analysts and data scientist in Fitbod in can easily use it to get the churn prediction for particular user and also compare different models!

 # Part4: Limitations
   In the later presentation, I will talk about my EDA analysis, ML models using PPT and Streamlit!
 I will also talk about how we can extend this data to gain more insights and achieve more functions.
-It is my great pelasure to explore more and study in Fitbud!
+It is my great pelasure to explore more and study in Fitbod!